 Why should retailers involve conversational commerce within their digital strategy?

-Gartner published a recent report on conversational commerce from which CIOs of retail commerce companies can gain insights while building their digital strategies: Retailers Must Move Beyond Chatbots to Gain Competitive Advantage Through Conversational Commerce.
+Gartner published a recent report on conversational commerce from which CIOs of retail commerce companies can gain insights while building their digital strategies: Retailers Must Move Beyond Chatbot to Gain Competitive Advantage Through Conversational Commerce.
 We want to summarize the important takeaways from this report to offer a guiding blog for retailer commerce companies.

 Retail commerce is an industry that conversational AI has a big potential to increase efficiency, customer loyalty and profitability.
 “Conversational” can be used for every phase of a retail commerce experience – product search, transaction and support.
 Retailers can use a conversational commerce to make all these phases faster and simpler for the customer.